cvigilv/cvigilv/cv/cv_en_long.typ

   _Research Secondee_
 ], align(right)[Dr. Damien Devos, Ph.
 D.\
   September - December '22])
-- 3-month Research secondment carried out at the $mu$Platypus Laboratory at Universidad Pablo de Olavide in Sevilla, Spain.
+- 3-month Research secondment carried out at the Microbiology's Platypus Lab at Universidad Pablo de Olavide in Sevilla, Spain.
 - Proposal and implementation of ''ResidueFisher'', an open-source bioinformatics protocol to aid remote homology search between proteins using sequence and